 Below are a few tips that I practice to give “fast food” a whole new meaning:

 We tend to want to order out when we don’t know what to cook.
-You can avoid that by making a plan and sticking to it.
-This also helps ensure that you don’t repeat any meals, keeping each dinner fun and exciting.
-You also shop smarter once you plan out your meals, as you only get what you’ll need, and you’ll waste less as you’ll likely cook everything you buy.
+You can avoid this by making a plan and sticking to it.
+This also helps ensure that you don’t repeat any meals, keeping each dinner fun and exciting!
+You may also shop smarter once you plan out your meals, as you will only purchase what you need, and you will hopefully waste less, cooking everything you buy.

 As you’re planning your meals, create a theme where you highlight a key vegetable as the star!
 For example, make one week all about butternut squash where you have roasted butternut squash on top of spinach, cashew feta and quinoa for dinner one night and curry butternut squash soup with turmeric the other.
-This way you only have to focus on one star ingredient as you test out new recipes.
-That also brings us to our next step.
+This way you only have to focus on one star ingredient as you test out new recipes… which brings us to the next step!

-If you’ve ever wondered how professional chefs like myself can cook food so quickly, that’s because we depend on mise en place.
-That’s where we have everything we need prepped ahead of time and put in place so everything is easily accessible.
+If you’ve ever wondered how professional chefs like myself can cook food so quickly, that’s because we depend on “mise en place.”
+That’s where we have everything we need prepped ahead of time and put in place so it’s easily accessible.
 You can adopt that technique by preparing your ingredients ahead of time.
 Cut all the onions, carrots and other veggies over the weekend so they’re readily available.
 For butternut squash week, you can even roast them ahead of time!

 I always have some healthy staples in the pantry that I can add to any meal quickly to make it delicious and nutritious.
 For the pantry, get healthy superfoods like quinoa, chickpeas and lentil.
 These are great to add to hearty vegetarian bowls.

 Try incorporating some of these tips next week for easy, delicious and fast meals!